AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What are the rules of auto insurance?

 The rules of auto insurance differ by state, but most states require property damage and bodily injury liability.
-Exceptions include Florida and New Jersey, which don’t require bodily injury liability, and New Hampshire and Virginia, which don’t require any auto insurance.
+Exceptions include Florida, which doesn’t require bodily injury liability, and New Hampshire, which doesn’t require any auto insurance.
 Some states also require medical payments, personal injury protection, uninsured motorist, or underinsured motorist coverage.

 How does car insurance work when you are at fault?

 How car insurance works when you are at fault depends on what state you’re in.
 In no-fault states, your car insurance may cover the accident or damage through medical payments or personal injury protection.
 However, if you don’t have collision coverage and you’re not in a no-fault state, then you’ll have to pay for the repairs out of pocket.
-As of October 2023, these are the no-fault states:
+As of February 2025, these are the no-fault states, including optional no-fault states:

 Can someone drive your car without being on the insurance?